 A successful marketing strategy

-Now that you have an understanding of what a content creator is and their relevance in today’s social media-dominated world, it’s clear why brands make them a part of their marketing strategy.
+Now that you have an understanding of what a content creator is and their relevance in today’s social media-dominated world, it’s clear why brands make them a part of their marketing strategy in addition to things like marketing automation.
 Brands reach out to content creators daily and have an advertising budget devoted to social media influencers and content creators.
 A simple photo or five-minute video from an influencer can generate a huge influx of sales for that particular brand and, while it may seem unfair to some that influencers can earn this kind of coin from a simple post, more often than not, they’ve worked their butts off to get to this point – so, trust us, they’ve earned it!